csmith/docker-rerun/README.md

     * Permissions and policies
     * Advanced networking options

-Additional options to allow mutating the container config when rerunning.
+More options to allow mutating the container config when rerunning.
-For example:

-    $ ./docker-rerun --image nginx:1.11.1 nginx

-Should replace the previously used image with the one specified.